lmadhuranga/iq/angular/100 questions.md

 ### **2. What are the technologies used in Angular?**

-Angular is a modern front-end JavaScript framework developed by Google.
-Angular itself makes use of several technologies for several reasons to accomplish certain tasks easily as well as to allow developers to have a better experience while developing applications with it.
-Angular uses TypeScript, which is a superscript of JavaScript.
+ Angular uses **TypeScript**, which is a superscript of JavaScript.
 So, any valid JavaScript is a valid TypeScript.
-However, TypeScript allows us to write JavaScript as a strongly typed language, and we can define our own types as well, which makes catching bugs much easier.
+However, TypeScript allows us to write JavaScript as a **strongly typed language**, and we can define our own types as well, which makes **catching bugs much easier**.
 It also uses RxJS, which allows developers to better deal with asynchronous operations.

 ### **3. Why were client-side frameworks like Angular introduced?**